MarcioFCMartins/Caulerpa_sampling/README.md

 > note: since this work was performed, the ggmap package stopped working
 > for google satellite imagery without a google developer account.
 The
 > easiest way to change the package to mapview, which uses ESRI images).
-> I did not bother changing the code, as the interactive map never
+> I did not bother changing the code, as the interactive map does not
-> worked in github readme anyways
+> work in github readme anyways

 Using this method, the start and end points were identified as: - Transect one: Points 1 to 581